DataDog/documentation/content/en/dashboards/ddsql_editor/reference/tags.md

 ## Implicit tag references

-Schema-on-read references on tables that support tags are treated as tag lookups, and are called implicit tag references.
+[Schema-on-read][1] references on tables that support tags are treated as tag lookups, and are called implicit tag references.

 For example, the `az` column does not exist on the `resources.host` table, but you may `SELECT az FROM resources.host`.
 DDSQL recognizes that the `resources.host` table supports schema on read, and `az` becomes an implicit tag reference.
 Its name in the projection is `az`, which may be used throughout the query.

-**Note**: For events downstreams, schema-on-read references also look up against attributes.
-See the [events Downstream section] for more information.

 ## Explicit tag references

 Explicit tag references allow a user to specify that a column reference should refer to a tag even if a column with an identical name exists in the table schema.
 Explicit tag references allow some basic defense against schema updates that change the meaning of queries relying on the implicit fallback behavior.

-Explicit tag references are column references that are prepended with the `#` character.
-For the example, the `resources.host` table contains a `service` column, but the query can reference the `service` tag explicitly:
+Explicit tag references are column references prepended with the `#` character.
+For example, the `resources.host` table contains a `service` column, but the query can reference the `service` tag explicitly:

 {{< code-block lang="sql" >}}
 SELECT #service FROM resources.host
 {{< /code-block >}}

-The tag's name in the projection is `#service`, and it should be used throughout the query in that form, as `service` refers to the schema column.
+The tag's name in the projection is `#service`, which should be used throughout the query, as `service` refers to the schema column.

 For tag references that require quoting, the `#` should appear outside of quotes (for example, `#"availability-zone"`).
 This is necessary to differentiate between explicit tag references and columns that start with a `#` character.

+[1]: /dashboards/ddsql_editor/reference#schema-on-read